 If your home services business is running a special promotion, the “offer” post would fit the context of the information best.
 On the other hand, if your vet clinic is simply looking to increase brand awareness and share general information, the “What’s New” post type can help you get the job done.

 Because the content covered in each post will most likely be different, it’s a good idea to spend some time studying and testing the different post types so you have a better understanding of how they’ll look and which ones can help you reach your goals fastest.

-How to create Google My Business posts (6 simple steps)
+How to create Google Business Profile posts (6 simple steps)

-- Log in to your Google My Business account.
+- Log in to your Google Business account.

 - Click “Create Post” (this appears in two different places, so take your pick!).

 - Choose your post type–the information that you’ll need to enter will change based on the type of post you’re creating.

 - Preview your post.

 So you know how to create a Google Business post, but do you know how to create one that gets results?
 Check out these nine top tips for your Google Business posts.